Data Structures

 2. UserName | String | A place to store a username, such as an email address or login name |

-3. Password | SecureString or plain-text String | A place to store a password or secret key, use `-PlainTextPasswords` to retrieve in plain-text |
+3. Password | SecureString or plain-text String | A place to store a password or secret key, use -PlainTextPasswords to retrieve passwords in plain-text |

 4. URL | String | A place to store a URL such as a login URL or REST endpoint for reference |